 Just down the road from the V&A is the Natural History museum.
 For the winter season an area in front of the museums entrance has been converted to an ice rink- this really shows the transformation that can be achieved by activating a space.
 The area which is usual little used was bustling with people skating,

-watching the action or just enjoying a hot drink in the temporary cafe on the site.
+watching the action or just enjoying

 Our final port of call for the day was the Duke of York Square outside the new Sacchi Gallery on the Kings Road.
 By this point in the day the light was drawing in and the rain falling with increasing menace.
 Once again this location employs quality materials which give a resilient and pleasing finish.
 There are concrete ledges across the site acting as benches without the usually expected defined bench shape.
 Again a site which would have strong attraction when the weather permitted it!